Hellucigen/Haru-AGI-prototype-system-incrementally-built-based-on-my-thesis./README.md

 <img width="1551" height="999" alt="QQ_1769697684503" src="https://github.com/user-attachments/assets/65d6716e-c9b0-4f5a-9744-b7538dda2a62" />

-memory_graph_builder.py:An interactive knowledge graph tool—nothing much to show right.
+memory_graph_builder.py:  An interactive knowledge graph tool—nothing much to show right.

 In short, the system is still very rough at this stage, but I personally feel it has a bit of potential.
 However, after building it all by myself up to now, I’m feeling extremely exhausted—both mentally and physically—and running low on inspiration.
 Maybe I need collaboration with others… though at the same time, there’s something really cool about slowly building a system entirely on my own.